okayzed/okp/README.md

 ## status

-py++ is not a good idea for anyone to use, but try it anyways
+${NAME} is not a good idea for anyone to use, but try it anyways

 ## features

 ### from CPY

-Features that py++ implements from CPY are:
+Features that ${NAME} implements from CPY are:

 * indentation based bracketing
 * automatic parenthesization of conditionals